-Starting in Kenya, startup Sanergy built a franchise network of clean, containerised toilets run by local micro-entrepreneurs.
-The community is engaged with running the Fresh Life Toilets at every step, with waste separated to make organic fertiliser, instead of polluting waterways.
+Starting in Kenya in 2011, startup Sanergy has since built a franchise network of clean, containerised toilets and non-sewered sanitation solutions that serve all urban residents and are five times cheaper than sewers.
+The community is engaged with running the ‘Fresh Life Toilets’ as local micro-entrepreneurs at every step, with waste separated to make organic fertiliser, instead of polluting waterways.

-There are currently 3,379 active Fresh Life Toilets in informal settlements, with 119,918 daily uses from community members now with access to affordable hygienic sanitation and over 250 employees, 60% of whom live in the communities they serve.
+There are currently over 3,000 active Fresh Life Toilets in informal settlements, with over 100,000 daily uses from community members now with access to affordable hygienic sanitation and over 250 employees, 60% of whom live in the communities they serve.

-AtlasAction: Volunteer in remote with Fresh Life Toilets.
+AtlasAction: Volunteer with Fresh Life Toilets.

-David Auerbac, Co-founder, Sanergy
+David Auerbach, Co-founder, Sanergy

 Support the Atlas